EuroNutellaMan/LorPlot/README.md

 # LorPlot

+NOTE: This repository has been moved to [codeberg](https://codeberg.org/EuroNutellaMan/LorPlot)

 ## Introduction
 Simple CLI program to make line and bar plots.
 Made for a formative activity at UNIFI.